BradenMccoy/indoor-nav-gui/README.md

 ## Individual Contributions

 ### Ethan Blight
+## R1
-Improved logic for existing backend, including the nested for loop logic in `get_reference()` for setting pixel brightness, and the logic in `analyze_frame()` for subtraction underflow prevention, both in `camera_input.py`.
+Improved logic for existing backend, including the nested for loop logic in `get_reference()` for setting pixel brightness, and the logic in `analyze_frame()` for subtraction underflow prevention, both in `indoor_nav_gui.py`.
 Also worked on adding sections and details to the README describing what was added for R1.

+## R2
+Changed danger calculation to be purely based on distance, and be much more accurate.
+Cleaned up UI by consolidating everything to one window, adding danger to the warning area, and added the `blobconverter` package for neural network object detection and outlining in the camera view.
+Also was responsible for the final presentation for the project.
 ### Brady McCoy
+## R1
 Created a Figma prototype for our UI design, including the controls for and views for all of our needed features.
 Also handled the UI guidelines and documentation.

+## R2
+TODO
 ### Maxwell Dodd
+## R1
 Worked on a Pyqt5 GUI that implements our Figma prototype, testing and implementing the needed features.

+## R2
+TODO
 ### Andrew Luna
+## R1
 Also worked on the same Pyqt5 GUI that implements our Figma prototype, and created the initial UI framework in order to make this possible.

+## R2
+TODO
 ## Explanation of Implemented Features

 ### UI